Skip to Content Top

 Clearwater Child Custody Attorneys

-Tampa Bay Child Custody Attorneys Dedicated to Your Child’s Best Interests
+Tampa Bay Child Custody Lawyers Dedicated to Your Child’s Best Interests

-At The Law Offices Of Yeazell And Sweet, our Tampa child custody attorneys will assist you with developing a parenting plan (which also contains a visitation schedule) if you are in the process of getting divorced or if you are no longer with the other parent of your child.
+At The Law Offices Of Yeazell And Sweet, our Tampa child custody attorneys help you develop a parenting plan, including a visitation schedule, if you are going through a divorce or are separated from your child's other parent.

 Do I Need a Child Custody Lawyer in Florida?

-Having a skilled child custody lawyer can be crucial in navigating complex emotional issues and ensuring a fair outcome.
-Child custody can become contentious, and a lawyer can help mediate between parties, aiming to reach an agreement that serves the child's best interests without prolonged court battles.
-Getting a custody lawyer involved early can also ensure that all necessary documentation is properly completed and filed, avoiding unnecessary delays or complications.
+Having a skilled child custody lawyer in your corner is crucial when navigating complex parent-child issues and working to reach a fair outcome.
+Child custody cases can become contentious, but a lawyer helps parents mediate and aims to reach an agreement that supports the child's well-being while avoiding drawn-out court battles.
+Involving an attorney early also ensures you submit all necessary paperwork correctly and on time, helping you prevent delays or mistakes in your case.

-A family law attorney can also help you gather and present information to convince a judge of your position on the parenting plan and time-sharing schedule.
+A family law attorney can also help you collect and present information that supports your position on the parenting plan and time-sharing schedule before the judge.

 Call The Law Offices of Yeazell and Sweet at (813) 285-5705 or contact us online today to schedule a free consultation with a Clearwater child custody attorney.